Propagandalf-7/masters/final_seminar/Presentation.md

 slender as we could match 13 of the eigenvalues for the a height to length ratio of 1 to 5, and 15 eigenvalues for the a height to length ratio of 1 to 30.

+Overall we see that the Timoshenko beam model compares very well to the Two dimensional beam model.
+The shape of the beam influences how well the model compares.
+We were also able to confirm the results of the article.

+Next we extend this to investigate the validity of the two-dimensional model.

 #########################################################################################################

 Next we look at the comparison of the two-dimensional cantilever beam and a three-dimensional catilever beam.
 This is an extention of the article.

 Again we start be looking at the mode shapes.
-Here we have two examples of mode shapes relating to beam type problems.
+Here we have two examples of mode shapes relating to beam type eigenvalues.
 Again the shapes are very similar as are the eigenvalues.
 We also again see a difference between the numbering of the eigenvalues, again indicating a difference in the complexity of the models.

 And it is exactly due to this complexity that the authors suggest using the two-dimensional model as